-- provide guidance to the RMU, on the structure of periodic risk management reports as well as the frequency and manner with which the committee is informed on issues of its interest, - provide guidance to the RMU on risk identification and risk assessment work at a high level "Enterprise Risk Assessment" to update the Risk Profile of the Group, the business and regulatory developments that affect it, - coordinate the development of synergies on issues related to risk management between the companies of the Group, - develop scenarios for the identification of specific risks of post-trading operations, for the development or improvement of measures to avoid them, - analyze the reasons based on specific operational failures and the preparation of recommendations for the improvement of the control environment of the corresponding risks, - identify cases of low level interchangeability of executives with special skills and the launch of actions for the development of the degree of interchangeability in the staff, - examine the modernization of the systems and infrastructure applications of the core services of the Company.
+- Monitor the activity of the Risk Management Unit with regard to "Enterprise Risk Assessment" procedures to update the Group's Risk Profile, as a result of business and regulatory developments, and provide guidance to it, monitor the activity of the Risk Management Unit with regard to "Enterprise Risk Assessment" procedures to update the Group's Risk Profile, as a result of business and regulatory developments, and regulatory developments, and provide guidance to it - coordinate the development of synergies on issues related to risk management between the companies of the Group, - to identify areas and develop relevant actions to mitigate the level of risk in the context of the annual risk reassessment, as well as to monitor the implementation plan and the effectiveness of these actions, analyze the reasons for operational failures and the preparation of recommendations for the improvement of the control environment of the corresponding risks, - examine the modernization of the systems and infrastructure applications of the core services of the Company.

 Assessment: The results of the assessment of the Committee (see Section 2.15) demonstrated an effective Risk Committee.
-The Committee is well guided to ensure that priorities are relevant and that it performs its tasks and role effectively.
-The Committee has the required mix and depth of knowledge, abilities, skills and experience and makes clear recommendations with the necessary documentation to the BoD.
-The Committee ensures that the Company has clearly and adequately defined the level of willingness to take risks and the Group's risk-taking strategy, taking into account all types of risks, in accordance with its business strategy, goals, corporate culture and values of Group and that the BoD is sufficiently informed about all issues related to the risk strategy of ATHEX.
-The Committee monitors the overall effectiveness of risk management, ensuring that there are appropriate frameworks, policies and resources to undertake, manage, monitor and mitigate the risks to which the Group is exposed or may be exposed.
+The Risk Committee is well guided to ensure that priorities are relevant and that it performs its tasks and role effectively.
+The Risk Committee has the required mix and depth of knowledge, abilities, skills and experience and makes clear recommendations with the necessary documentation to the BoD.
+The Risk Committee ensures that the Company has clearly and adequately defined the level of willingness to take risks and the Group's risk-taking strategy, taking into account all types of risks, in accordance with its business strategy, goals, corporate culture and values of Group and that the BoD is sufficiently informed about all issues related to the risk strategy of ATHEX.
+The Risk Committee monitors the overall effectiveness of risk management, ensuring that there are appropriate frameworks, policies and resources to undertake, manage, monitor and mitigate the risks to which the Group is exposed or may be exposed.

-Information on the current composition of the Committee, its operation and responsibilities is available on the Company's website.
+Information on the current composition of the Risk Committee, its operation and responsibilities is available on the Company's website.